About the Reference and Instruction Department

-Toward this mission our daily activities include providing instruction, based on Information Literacy Outcomes, to learners in a variety of formats and venues, including one-on-one service at the reference desk, 24/7 Ask-a-Librarian services, and personalized instruction in both classroom and virtual environments.
+Toward this mission our daily activities include providing instruction, based on Information Literacy Outcomes, to learners in a variety of formats and venues, including one-on-one service at the Ask a Librarian desk, 24/7 Ask a Librarian services, and personalized instruction in both classroom and virtual environments.
 Librarians also create and maintain a variety of active learning-based resources on the library website, including Class Guides, How-To pages, instructional videos, and IRIS: The Information Literacy Tutorials.

 Reference & Instruction Department goals:

 - Contribute to learners’ academic and lifelong success by teaching innovatively and collaboratively, anytime, anywhere.

 - Provide quality point-of-need instruction-focused reference services, face-to-face and virtually.

 - Provide activities and share information about resources, including tools, techniques, and emerging technologies to the College Community

 - Promote assessment of information literacy outcomes at Clark College.

 - Provide, up-to-date, relevant resources in a variety of formats.